ersanchez/holiday-tracker/README.md

 # holiday-tracker

-used to track my vacation, holiday, and sick days from work
+This is a design document upon which a database will be created to track my vacation, holiday, and sick days from work.